 “I went into the studio to make a record that made people want to dance, flirt, and have sex.”

 Talking to us whilst negotiating a nursery field trip, hunting for worms with her 4-year-old daughter, Jessie blends being an artist and a mother with finesse.
-Dedicating her previous LP, Glasshouse, to her young family, What’s Your Pleasure? feels more reminiscent of the 35-year-old artist’s earlier releases, featuring the sound she refined performing in disused warehouse spaces and collaborating with the likes of Disclosure and Julio Bashmore.
-All that Jessie wants to do now is make uncomplicated music, igniting passion and escapism within her listeners.
-And What’s Your Pleasure?, a captivating whirlwind of melody and emotion, is all that and more.
+Dedicating her previous LP, 2017’s Glasshouse, to her young family, What’s Your Pleasure? feels more reminiscent of the hit-maker’s earlier drops, featuring the sound she refined performing in disused warehouse spaces and collaborating with the likes of Disclosure and Julio Bashmore.
+All that Jessie wants to do now is make uncomplicated music—igniting passion and escapism within her listeners—and What’s Your Pleasure?, a captivating whirlwind of melody and emotion, is all that and more.
 Drenched in soul and passion, the effortlessness of Jessie’s voice—paired with the intuitive production of long-time friend James Ford (Arctic Monkeys, Florence & The Machine)—culminates in a sound that feels instantly compelling.